solomonj2k12/Web_Store/README.md

 # Web Store

-The purpose of this application did change over the course of the development process, at the start i planned for the website to aid new web developers by providing a forum where they could express there issues to other developers and help each other, also offer a premium service where i would help them out, with any advance issues or creation of functionaility.
-However i adpated and worked on this idea to create a web application where i offer a store, which has many different services which link to web development, the purpose was to help to kind of people and they were other web developers who might be strugggling in creating certain things for their web application and to help people who don't want to go through the whole process of learning how to code and create a web application but rather pay and work with somebody else to get what they want.
+The purpose of this application did change over the course of the development process, at the start i planned for the website to aid new web developers by providing a forum where they could express their issues to other developers and help each other, also offer a premium service where i would help them out, with any advance issues or creation of functionality.
+However i adapted and worked on this idea to create a web application where i offer a store, which has many different services which link to web development, the purpose was to help to kind of people and they were other web developers who might be struggling in creating certain things for their web application and to help people who don't want to go through the whole process of learning how to code and create a web application but rather pay and work with somebody else to get what they want.
 For both of these kind of people i offer my services.

 As the website grew i would take on other people like me to help with completing tasks bought buy customers and then eventually create a web page bit like ebay where users could add their own products and services to help others and i would take a cut from this or customers could go straight to us for help.

 ## UX

-As mentioned before the web purpose did change over the development process so the mockups which were first made are not made for the correct website but i did use and then i adpated/worked on them.
+As mentioned before the web purpose did change over the development process so the mockups which were first made are not made for the correct website but i did use and then i adapted/worked on them.
 They can be found in the mockups folder in the repo

-1. The first main thing for the webpage was a SignUp/SignIn feature, so that users could create an account to gain access to the main features of the site but also to have identity to the website, so i could identity them through the admin page.
+1. The first main thing for the webpage was a SignUp/SignIn feature, so that users could create an account to gain access to the main features of the site but also to have identity to the website, so i could identify them through the admin page.

-2. Next was the store, where i would advertise my products to the users, so that i could provide enough information to the user so they know what service to chose for their issue and good advertising will lead to more sales.
+2. Next was the store, where i would advertise my products to the users, so that i could provide enough information to the user so they know what service to choose for their issue and good advertising will lead to more sales.

 3. After this was of course was adding a cart feature, so that users could add products to the cart to get a overview of what they are buying and the cost of buying selected products, also to use the cart to remove any unwanted products or to add extra products.